 How Does Roku Work?

-Rokus are simple to set up.
-All they require is power, an internet connection and an HDMI port to display it on your TV.
+Rokus are simple to set up — but we have a dedicated guide on how to set up Roku, in case you need it.
+All they require is power, an HDMI port to display it on your TV and an internet connection (wireless, unless your Roku can connect with Ethernet) .
 Once you’ve got all of that sorted, all you need to do is set up your Roku account and search for what you want to watch.

 Roku makes that easy, too, with a search function that allows you to find content by actor, title or even director.
 Just hit “search” and Roku does the hard work for you.

 There’s more, though.
 Roku will not only tell you what channels you can watch the chosen content on, but also the cost (if any) for each option.
-Once you know which channels and services are your favorites, you can easily add them to your home screen for easy access and subscription management.
+Once you know which channels and services are your favorites, you can easily add them to your home screen for easy access and subscription management (see our guide on how to add channels to Roku).

 Roku users are also able to watch hidden adult channels.
 If you’re in the mood for some X-rated viewing, you should head straight to our dedicated guide on how to watch porn on Roku.